World Chess Championship 1972: Aftermath

-Fischer's crushing victory made him an instant celebrity.
+Fischer's victory made him an instant celebrity.
 Upon his return to New York, a Bobby Fischer Day was held.
 He was offered numerous product endorsement offers worth millions of dollars, all of which he declined.
 He appeared on the cover of Sports Illustrated with American Olympic swimming champion Mark Spitz.
 Fischer also made television appearances on a Bob Hope special and The Tonight Show starring Johnny Carson.
 But the games in this match proved to be his last public competitive games for two decades.

 Fischer had, prior to the match, felt that the first-to-12½-points format was not fair, since it encouraged whoever was leading to play for draws instead of wins.
 He himself adopted this strategy in the match: after having taken a comfortable lead, he drew games 14–20.
 With each game, he coasted closer to the title, while Spassky lost a chance to fight back.
 This style of chess offended Fischer.
 Instead he demanded the format be changed to that used in the very first World Chess Championship, between Wilhelm Steinitz and Johannes Zukertort, where the winner was the first player to score 10 wins, with draws not counting.
 In case of a 9–9 score, the champion would retain title, and the prize fund split equally.
 A FIDE Congress was held in 1974 during the Nice Olympiad.
 The delegates voted in favor of Fischer's 10-win proposal, but rejected the 9–9 clause as well as the possibility of an unlimited match.
 In response, Fischer refused to defend his title.
 Anatoly Karpov, who had fought his way through the 1975 candidates tournament, was declared World Champion by forfeit.

 Seventeen years later, Fischer entered negotiations with sponsors willing to fund a match under his proposed format, settling on a bid from Yugoslav millionaire Jezdimir Vasiljević.
 Fischer insisted that since he had not been defeated in a match, he was still the true world champion.
 He further claimed that all the games in the FIDE-sanctioned World Championship matches, involving Karpov and his challengers Korchnoi and Kasparov, had prearranged outcomes.
 He then challenged Spassky (tied for 96th–102nd on the FIDE rating list at the time) to a rematch, leading to the 1992 Fischer–Spassky match.